iarsystems/iar-vsc-build/README.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->

-# IAR-VSC
+# IAR-VSC-thrift

-This repository holds the sources for the iar-vsc extension for Visual Studio Code.
-The source code itself is found in the Extension directory.
-Documentation holds diagrams and other documentation files about the extension.
+This is a modified version of `iar-vsc`, providing some thrift project integration.
+Note that is **not** the actual development repo for this project, I just put this here to make it easier for others to find it.
+The actual repo is on my (private) github for now.

 ## Documentation